rocketlaunchr/electron.guide/content/electron-alert.md

 ## Exception Alert

-Uncaught exceptions in the main process produce a hideous alert on both windows and mac.
+Uncaught exceptions in the main process produce a hideous alert on both windows and macOS.
 You can use `uncaughtException()` to intercept the exception.

 ```javascript
 const Alert = require("electron-alert");